Gittins' theorem under uncertainty: Uncertainty, Nonlinear Expectation and Optimality

-\begin{proposition} The system of operators $(\mathfrak{E}_S)$ satisfies the following properties. \begin{enumerate}[(i)] \item All the properties in Definition \ref{Single step def} hold for the operator $\mathfrak{E}_S$ $\; : S \in \mathfrak{T}(\mathcal{S})$ (i.e. strict monotonicity, translation equivariance, subadditivity, positive homogeneity and lower semi-continuity).
+\begin{proposition} The system of operators $(\mathfrak{E}_S)$ satisfies the following properties. \begin{enumerate}[(i)] \item The properties (i)-(v) in Definition \ref{nonlinear expectation} (with appropriate replacements on the operator and $\sigma$-algebra) hold for the operator $\mathfrak{E}_S$ $\; : S \in \mathfrak{T}(\mathcal{S})$ (i.e. strict monotonicity, translation equivariance, subadditivity, positive homogeneity and the Lebesgue property hold for $\mathfrak{E}$). \item Sub-consistency: For $S, S' \in \mathfrak{T}(\mathcal{S})$ with $S \leq S'$, we have